aarongoin/baitshop/README.md

 This method is called unconditionally every update time the parent component renders.
 This means if you're composing with other React hooks or even other baitshop Hooks: you'll need to call them inside this method to avoid breaking the rule of hooks and causing bugs in your app.

-**⚠️ Note:** If you're using the `react-hooks/rules-of-hooks` eslint rule you may have to suppress it when you directly use non-baitshop hooks here as the rule does not account for this use case.
+**⚠️ Note:** If you're using the `react-hooks/rules-of-hooks` eslint rule: consider using the baitshop version [eslint-plugin-baitshop-hooks](https://github.com/aarongoin/eslint-plugin-baitshop-hooks) instead.
+React's `rules-of-hooks` rule does not account for hooks written as classes and will error should you use a hook in the onRender method.
+The baitshop version of the rule lints for all the same rules of hooks and is mostly a copy of react's with a few necessary tweaks.

 #